Skip to main content

 {{ data.items|length }} items found

-Pongo2 Documentation: Splox uses the Pongo2 template engine.
-Full syntax reference: https://github.com/flosch/pongo2
+Jinja2 Documentation: Splox uses the Gonja template engine (Jinja2 for Go).
+Full syntax reference: https://github.com/NikolaLohworkarinski/gonja

 What’s Next?